We call first on the beings of the past: Be with us now, all you who have gone before…

 Joanna Macy, The Three Beings, from World as Lover, World as Self

-M aking its appearance for only the fourth time ever, during this week of the Full Moon of the Cancer/Capricorn polarity, and the solar return of the U.S.A, we welcome yet another “gate” card.
+M aking its appearance for only the third time ever, during this week of the Full Moon of the Cancer/Capricorn polarity, and the solar return of the U.S.A, we welcome yet another “gate” card.
 Say hello to the rare and mysterious Ten of Pentacles.

 As I mentioned for last week’s card, the so-called gate cards of the Tarot open up levels of information not intellectually understandable.
 Tarot expert and deck creatrix Rachel Pollack calls this quality, “the Strangeness,” which draws in the viewer, offering both information and yet more questions.